Who is treated in the Spinal Cord Injury Program?

-Where do patients live who are seen by the Specialized Transition Program ?
+Where do patients live who are seen by the Spinal Cord Injury Program?

-How much therapy do patients receive while being treated in the Specialized Transition Program ?
+How much therapy do patients being treated in the Spinal Cord Injury Program receive?

 What happens if a patient gets acutely sick or has a medical emergency while an inpatient at Kennedy Krieger?

-Kennedy Krieger has a Basic Life Support-certified physician and/or a nurse on-site at all times when the clinic is open, with the equipment and processes in place to respond to medical emergencies.
-If a patient becomes more seriously ill, or has a medical emergency, care can be obtained at The John Hopkins Hospital Pediatric Emergency Department.
+Kennedy Krieger has Basic Life Support-certified physician and/or a nurse on-site at all times when the clinic or therapy gym is open, with the equipment and processes in place to respond to medical emergencies.
+If a patient becomes seriously ill, or has a medical emergency, care can be obtained at The John Hopkins Hospital Pediatric Emergency Department.
 If needed, an ambulance will be called for emergency transportation.